Sensirion/arduino-i2c-different-buses-example/README.md

 TwoWire i2cBusB(sda_B, scl_B);
 ```

-Then, the code sending the commands to the sensors over the I2C Bus needs to know wich bus to use for which sensor.
+Then, the code sending the commands to the sensors over the I2C Bus needs to know which bus to use for which sensor.
 Thus, you need to configure the sensors instances accordingly.
 First, create a driver instance per sensor.
-Their scope should be global, such that they can be refered to from within `setup()` and `loop()`.
+Their scope should be global, such that they can be referred to from within `setup()` and `loop()`.

 ```
 SensirionI2cScd4x sensorA;